-acc-mode defines how the section can be accessed and is any combination of:

-R

-Read permission.
+- R Read permission.

-W

-Write permission.
+- w Write permission.

-Execute permission.
+- x Execute permission.

-COMDAT - when the linker encounters multiple identical sections marked as "comdat", it collapses the sections into a single section to which all references are made and deletes the remaining instances of the section.
+OMDAT - when the linker encounters multiple identical sections marked as "comdat", it collapses the sections into a single section to which all references are made and deletes the remaining instances of the section.

 This is used, for example, with templates in C++.
 If COMDAT sections are disabled (-Xcomdat-off), the compiler generates a template instance for each module that uses a template, which can result in duplicate template instantiations.
 With the -Xcomdat option, the compiler uses "O" to mark sections generated for templates as COMDAT; the linker then collapses identical instantiations into a single instance.
-See 5.4.31 Mark Sections as COMDAT for Linker Collapse (-Xcomdat), p.71.
+See 5.4.27 Mark Sections as COMDAT for Linker Collapse (-Xcomdat), p.67.